 “The body of light, sometimes called the astral body or the subtle body, is a quasi material aspect of the human body, neither solely physical nor solely spiritual… described as an ecstatic, mystical or out-of body experience, wherein the spiritual traveller leaves the physical body and travels in their body of light into higher realms…”

 I am sleeping on the couch at my father’s house.
 The sun shines through the window across all the stuffed animals my sister Lala left behind in her room.
 A rabbit is sitting outside the window, staring at me.
 So skinny I can see its ribs through its fur.
 The ghost of my grandmother comes to visit me every morning around this time, but today it’s just the rabbit.
 I believe in science, but she comes anyway.

 Science says if things move fast enough, they disappear.
 So – we don’t really exist.
 We’re just moving slow enough to see what’s going on around us.

 Body of Light

 I take Emma to dinner at the Russian restaurant down the street.
 We share pelmeni and vodka.
 After dinner we go to her apartment near St. Clair and the old presbyterian church.
 Her apartment is painted white: the walls, the ceiling, the windowsills.
-She lays on a bed with white sheets and looks at me upside-down from the sheets.
-Her arms crossed behind her head make a pillow as soft as the one lying beside her.
+She lays on her bed and looks at me upside-down from white sheets.
+Her arms crossed behind her head to make a pillow as soft as the one lying beside her.